m2cci-TDP/ChatCLI/README.md

-# TpReseaux4
+# ChatCLI
-temporary repository for a network application
+Chat in command line with a server and several clients

 ## Compilation
 `make` <br/>